This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 4. Multiple Pairs of Goggles – Changeable Lenses or Having Options

 Also, nothing keeps your head warm like a helmet does.
 It won’t get hot or cold.
 The fibers are not even freezing.
-Not only that but also it’s comfortable padding work as a shields from the wind.
+Not only that but also it’s comfortable padding works as a shield from the wind.

 Your helmet is your safeguard, if you have a rough accident a helmet will make a difference.
 Even for something small, like hitting a branch in the trees, wearing a helmet means so much.
 Without one, you can get a gash, or just be shaken quicker.